🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 Why Do Certain People Trigger You?
 Shadow Work Explanation explores this dynamic and what it can reveal about your inner world.

 The shadow is not your enemy.
-It is a collection of survival strategies that once protected you.
+It is often a collection of protective strategies, emotional wounds, and hidden parts that once helped you survive, belong, or feel safe.

 How Shadow Work Affects Your Life?